cpinitiative/usaco-guide/content/6_Plat/Slope.md

 prerequisites:
  -
      - some familiarity with at least one of the two tutorials mentioned in this module
-description: If you have piecewise linear convex functions, you may be able to use the Slope Trick.
+description: Ways to manipulate piecewise linear convex functions.
 ---

 **Slope trick** refers to manipulating piecewise linear convex functions.
 Includes a simple solution to [Landscaping](http://www.usaco.org/index.php?page=viewproblem2&cpid=650).